 Feeding the future through new marine industries

-With Australia expecting a population growth to 35 million people by 2049, delivering food and energy security will be critical.
-But how do we meet this growing demand, and deliver outcomes that are sustainable and productive?
+With Australia expecting a population growth of 35 million people by 2049, delivering food and energy security will be critical.
+But how do we meet this growing demand and deliver outcomes that are sustainable and productive?

 Not just fish poo – why Macquarie Harbour has an oxygen problem